ssamot/CE881/06-Threads.md

 * If you do this when using a SurfaceView in Android:
 * The App may crash
   * Disaster!
-  * Five seconds of unresponsiveness will get you
+  * Five seconds of unresponsiveness will...

 ## Hello Surface View
 Some movable sprites ...